emacs-mirror/emacs/mps/manual/source/topic/collection.rst

     collections will change in future releases.
 There's a lot of room for improvement here.

-The :dfn:`new size` of a generation is the total size of the new allocated (in generation 0) or newly promoted (in other generations) blocks in that generation.
-These are the blocks that have not been :term:`condemned <condemned set>` since they were allocated or promoted.
-In pools like :ref:`pool-amc` where the survivors get promoted to the next generation in the chain, the *new size* of each generations (other than the topmost) is the same as its total size, but in pools like :ref:`pool-ams` where survivors do not get promoted, the two sizes are different.
+The :dfn:`new size` of a generation is the total size of the newly allocated (in generation 0) or newly promoted (in other generations) blocks in that generation.
+These are the blocks that have not been :term:`condemned <condemned set>` since they were allocated or promoted into this generation.
+In pools like :ref:`pool-amc` where the survivors get promoted to the next generation in the chain, the *new size* of each generation (other than the topmost) is the same as its total size, but in pools like :ref:`pool-ams` where survivors do not get promoted, the two sizes can be different.

-The first generation in a pool's chain is the :term:`nursery generation`.
+The first generation in a pool's chain is the :term:`nursery space`.
 When the nursery's *new size* exceeds its capacity, the MPS considers collecting the pool.
-(Whether it actually does so or not depends on which other collections on other pools are in progress.)
+(How long it takes to get around to it depends on which other collections on other pools are in progress.)

 .. note::

-    You can affect the decision as to when to collect the nursery generation by using the :ref:`ramp allocation pattern
+    You can affect the decision as to when to collect the nursery space by using the :ref:`ramp allocation pattern
     <topic-pattern-ramp>`.

 If the MPS decides to collect a pool at all, all generations are